 Colorado’s Tax Revenue from Legalized Marijuana

-How Much Money Colorado has Made from Legalizing Marijuana
+How Much Money Has Colorado Made from Legalized Weed?

 The Economic Impact of Legalized Marijuana in Colorado

 The economic impact of legalized marijuana in Colorado has been nothing short of astounding.
 In just the first year of legal sales, the state generated over $100 million in tax revenue from the sale of marijuana.
 This is money that is being used to improve the state’s infrastructure, fund education, and provide other vital services.

 Colorado is not the only state to experience such a windfall.
 Washington and Oregon, which also legalized marijuana in 2012, have seen similar increases in tax revenue.
 In fact, marijuana tax revenue is now one of the fastest growing sources of revenue for state and local governments across the country.